GoogleCloudPlatform/magic-modules/README.md

 #### Using released terraform binary with local provider binary

-After the provider code is generated into the location at `OUTPUT_PATH`, you must still build the code to generate the provider binary.
+After the provider code is generated into the location at `OUTPUT_PATH`, you need to build the code in your genereated provider to compile the provider binary:
 ```bash
 cd $GOPATH/src/github.com/hashicorp/terraform-provider-google
 make build